-Grocery Store Workers perform various duties in the food retail industry that provides the public with household and personal goods.
-These jobs entail shelf stacker, checkout operator, cashier, delivery person, baker, butcher, deli worker, sales assistant and others.
+Grocery store workers perform various food retail duties that provide the public with household and personal goods.
+These jobs entail shelf-stacker, checkout operator, cashier, delivery person, baker, butcher, deli worker, sales assistant, etc.

-Supermarket managers, sales workers, stockers, cashiers, baggers, and janitorial staff experience mostly muscle strains and sprains.
-The butchers, meat cutters, kitchen workers, deli workers, and bakers in the supermarket are highly susceptible to serious lacerations and cuts along with strains and sprains.
-Those handling knives in the store tend to suffer serious finger injuries, whereas laborers, baggers, and stock handlers tend to deal with back injuries more often.
+Supermarket managers, sales workers, stockers, cashiers, baggers, and janitorial staff endure mostly muscle strains and sprains.
+For example, those handling knives in the store tend to suffer serious finger injuries, whereas laborers, baggers, and stock handlers often deal with back injuries.

-The Grocery Store Workers stocking shelves in supermarkets are subject to many of the hazards daily.
-Common risk factors involving grocery workers include being injured by a falling object or boxes stored on high shelves, and the injuries of the Company lifting heavy objects including crates, boxes, and cartons.
+The Grocery Store Workers stocking shelves in supermarkets are subject to many hazards daily.
+Common risk factors involving grocery workers include being injured by a falling object or boxes stored on high shelves and the injuries from lifting heavy objects, including crates, boxes, and cartons.

 Many stockers missed days off from work due to sprains and strains associated with their job.
-Others suffer injuries from repetitive motion or neck and back injuries that include ruptured discs, herniation, and bulging discs.
+Others suffer from repetitive motion or neck and back injuries, including ruptured discs, herniation, and bulging discs.